HRDexDB: A Paired Human-Robot Dataset for Cross-Embodiment Dexterous Grasping: Introduction

-In summary, our contributions are twofold: (1) We introduce HRDexDB, the first large-scale markerless paired human-robot dexterous manipulation dataset, capturing 100 objects with synchronized tactile information from multiple robotic hands and human hands manipulating the same objects; (2) We present a novel multi-camera capture system and integrated hardware and software solutions to address the substantial challenges of synchronized 3D hand-robot-object tracking and tactile acquisition.
+In summary, our contributions are threefold: (1) We introduce HRDexDB, the first markerless paired human-robot dexterous manipulation dataset, capturing 100 objects with multi-view observations, 3D hand and object annotations, and tactile signals for tactile-enabled robotic hands.
+(2) We present a novel multi-camera capture system and integrated hardware and software solutions to address the substantial challenges of synchronized 3D hand-robot-object tracking and tactile acquisition.
+(3) We establish downstream benchmarks on HRDexDB, including human-to-robot contact map transfer, cross-embodiment grasp retrieval, 3D hand pose estimation, and object 6D pose estimation under dexterous grasping.
 At the time of submission, HRDexDB includes over 100 captured objects, with ongoing expansion toward 1,000 objects.
 The full dataset will be publicly released to facilitate future research in dexterous manipulation and robot learning.